lucasgmarques/Guess-The-Number/README.md

 - Adding a scoring system to track the player's performance.
 - Enhancing the user interface with graphics or sound effects.

 Feel free to explore and extend the code to create an even more engaging number guessing game experience.
-Guess-The-Number